 To achieve different results you can adjust the flash delay on Pluto, put more or less liquid in the glass or lift the tabel top to a different angle.
 Using a different shaped glass will results in a different splash.
 I usually use water with food colouring in it.
 You can also use milk or coffee.

-To get a shot like the ones left and right, set the camera on the tripod in a tilt angle of 60 to 90 degrees.
+To get a shot like this one, set the camera on the tripod in a tilt angle of 60 to 90 degrees.
 This depends on what sort of drips you want.
 Lift the table top by hand and make 10 to 15 shots on high-speed burst of the liquid running out of the glasses.
 This is done without Pluto.
 I used the Godox X1 transmitter to control the speedlights.
 Shutterspeed usually is 1/250 to 1/320 depending on the light.

 On the above photos, I did not have the plastic bags on the speed lights and Pluto.
 Don’t forget to put them on!